Nomination

 • CAEP TAP invites nominations of new, emerging, and promising programs operating within the California Adult Education Program field that have some measure of success and may be replicable for other CAEP agencies.

-• Nominations are accepted during the open nomination period - February 15th, 2024 – May 30th, 2024
+• Nominations are accepted during the open nomination period - March 3rd, 2025 – May 30th, 2025

 • Nominations are completed online.
 Successful nominations are those that align to the rubric criteria.